ariasdiniz/macaw_framework/README.md

 m.start!
 ```

-The above example will start a server and will create a GET endpoint at localhost/hello_world.
+The example above starts a server and creates a GET endpoint at localhost/hello_world.

-The verb methods must always return a String or nil (Used as response) and a number corresponding the
+The verb methods must always return a string or nil (used as the response) and a number corresponding to the HTTP status
-HTTP Status Code to be returned to the client.
+code to be returned to the client.
+If an endpoint doesn't return a value or returns nil for both the string and the
+code, a default 200 OK status and the String `Ok` as the body will be sent as the response.

 ## Contributing